Masterminds/glide/README.md

 Download or update all of the libraries listed in the `glide.yaml` file and put them in the `vendor` directory.
-It will also recursively walk through the dependency packages doing the same thing if no `vendor` directory exists.
+It will also recursively walk through the dependency packages to fetch anything that's needed and read in any configuration.

 ```
 $ glide up